MIDA-group/itkAlphaAMD/README.md

 Now there will be a number of command line applications in the folder:

-ACRegister - Tegisters pairs of images to a common space.
+ACRegister - Registers pairs of images to a common space.

 ACTransform - Warps images according to a given transformation, e.g. found by ACRegister.